Back to Blog

 AttributionIn-built funnel models; flexible joins; custom attributionFunnels; retention; path analysis; no ad ecosystem tie-in

-IntegrationsNative data warehouse; CSV exports; BI; Notion/Miro; writebacksSDKs (JS, Python); cloud; webhooks; session replay; feedback tools
+IntegrationsNative data warehouse; CSV exports; analytics; Notion/Miro; writebacksSDKs (JS, Python); cloud; webhooks; session replay; feedback tools

 Data ownershipFull control; data never leaves your warehouse; supports self-hostFull control if self-hosted; data stored in PostHog infra if cloud